Bareflank/hypervisor_example_cpuidcount/README.md

 ## Compilation / Usage

-To setup our extension, run the following:
+To setup our extension, run the following (assuming Linux):

 ```
 cd ~/